Contrasting Rigetti Computing (RGTI) and Its Competitors

 |Rigetti Computing Competitors

-Rigetti Computing’s peers have higher revenue and earnings than Rigetti Computing.
-Rigetti Computing is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Rigetti Computing’s competitors have higher revenue and earnings than Rigetti Computing.
+Rigetti Computing is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-43.3% of Rigetti Computing shares are held by institutional investors.
-Comparatively, 65.9% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-0.5% of Rigetti Computing shares are held by company insiders.
-Comparatively, 18.1% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+43.3% of Rigetti Computing shares are owned by institutional investors.
+Comparatively, 66.3% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+0.5% of Rigetti Computing shares are owned by company insiders.
+Comparatively, 18.0% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Profitability